Bakkafrost: History

 In 2014 Bakkafrost sold 44,013 tons of salmon, and the same year the company had a profit of 899 million Danish kroner before taxes, the company paid 255 million in taxes, so after taxes the profit was kr 647 million.

 In March 2015 Gøtuvík (the bay of Gøta) became the first fish farm in the Faroe Islands to carry ASC certification, which is an internationally recognized standard backed by the WWF.

 On 28 May 2015 Bakkafrost shares were sold for 206 Norwegian kroner.
 On the same day the worth of Bakkafrost grew to kr.10 billion, a record high.

 In 2018 Bakkafrost finished the building of the world’s largest hatchery and on-land fish farm.
 The build started in late 2016, and was finished in a little more than a year.
 The building is just under 400 metres long, has 10 farming halls which are made up of one hatchery hall, one first-phase hall with 12 vessels, two second phase halls with 8 vessels each, 2 third-phase halls with 6 vessels each, and four large fourth-phase halls with 4 1600 cubic-metre vessels each.

 In 2019, Bakkafrost bought all of the shares in the Scottish Salmon Company, which almost doubled Bakkafrost in size.
 At the same time Bakkafrost finished the building process of the world´s largest hatchery and fish farm, which is located on Borðoy, Faroe Islands.

 In 2021 Bakkafrost announced that they would be starting their own aircraft service to transport their finished products to the United States, and other countries, starting out by buying one Boeing 767-200.
-This makes Bakkafrost the first Fish farming company in the world to own and operate an aircraft service, and the only fish farming company in the world to own all of the value chain, from roe and feed production to processing, ship operations, and transport service.
+This makes Bakkafrost the first fish farming company in the world to own and operate an aircraft service, and the only fish farming company in the world to own all of the value chain, from roe and feed production to processing, ship operations, and transport service.

 In 2022 Bakkafrost will receive their newest addition to their ship fleet, a new wellboat which will be 109 meters long and 22 meters wide.
 It has a capacity of 10.000 m3.
 This will be the company’s 8th ship.

 Bakkafrost owns 40% of a lumpsucker cleaner fish farm in Svínoy.

 In early 2022, due to the Russian invasion of Ukraine, Bakkafrost stopped permanently selling salmon to Russia.
 On 22 June 2022, the company announced that it had acquired a Boeing 757 cargo plane to use in shipping salmon from the Faroe Islands to the United States, enabling same-day distribution.
+The Boeing 757-200 is operated by West Air Sweden.